B.E.S., B.Arch., OAA, NSAA, AIBC, FRAIC

 416 925 4484 x128

-In addition to being a talented design architect, Brian is a natural and highly respected manager, leader and motivator.
-Leading with humility, deep integrity and quiet determination, Brian has demonstrated his leadership and project management skills on many successful and high-profile projects.
+In addition to being a talented design architect, Brian is a natural and highly respected collaborator, leading with humility, integrity, and quiet determination that garners ready respect from colleagues, consultants, and clients alike.